pizzawarrior/hackathon-2023/README.md

 This project is the product of a Hackathon in the Hack Reactor full-stack web development bootcamp in the summer of 2023.

 The criteria was to build a React project using 2 different API's to pull in data, and we had 2.5 hrs to conceptualize, build, test, and present it.
-Our team consisted of 2 people: myself, and @spidergrrljess.
+Our team consisted of 2 people: myself, and @spiderthatcodes.

 Big Wave Spots Include:
 * Nazare, Portugal